l3-team/mediawiki-extensions-cas/README.md

 ## Installation

-> This extension requires the [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth) extension and [phpCAS](https://github.com/apereo/phpCAS) to be installed first.
+> This extension requires the [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth) extension to be installed first.

 * Download and place the file(s) in a directory called Cas in your extensions/ folder.
 * Launch this command in the directory to install composer packages (dependencies of Cas package like apereo/phpcas) from composer.json and composer.lock :